jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 **Figure R23 | Schematic of parameters used for selecting taxa considered to be core to a host genus population and host genus population themselves.** Requiring half of individuals of a population (to be core to a population) allows for inter-individual biological variability and preservation variability.
 Requiring two-thirds of the populations of a host genus (to be core to a host genus), ensures a particular taxon is core in multiple populations or subspecies and is not unique to a single population (which may also reflect preservational or curational backgrounds). _Alouatta_ is exempt from the population level parameter due to the inclusion of only a single population.

-Once optimal parameters for prevalence and abundance were chosen by permutating population fractions and min support values respectively (minimising retention of environment contaminants and retaining well characterised oral taxa as
+Once optimal parameters for prevalence and abundance were chosen by permutating population fractions and min. support values respectively (minimising retention of environment contaminants and retaining well characterised oral taxa as
 reference) (see `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd`), we collated the results from each database and taxonomic level into a single set of results using the R script